mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 As of MIT krb5 1.15, clients can also locate KDCs in DNS through URI records (:rfc:`7553`).
-Limitations with the SRV record format may result in extra DNS queries in situations where a client must failover to other transport types, or find a master server.
+Limitations with the SRV record format may result in extra DNS queries in situations where a client must failover to other transport types, or find a primary server.
 The URI record can convey more information about a realm's KDCs with a single query.

 The client performs a query for the following URI records: